qfogarty/performance-massage-api/README.md

 This is a bare bones Apollo GraphQL API used to query staff member data stored in a firebase realtime db.

 ## Install
+Install Node package dependencies with the following:

     npm i

 ## Run the app
+To start the Node app use:

     npm run start

 ## Run the tests
+Jest is used to test response data returned from a Firebase Database.
+To run these snapshot tests use the following:

     npm run test